viendimine/PADLoC-LiDAR-Based-Deep-Loop-Closure-Detection-and-Registration-Using-Panoptic-Attention/README.md

 ### Compare with OverlapNet-
 * PADLoC and LCDNet detect more loop closures correctly than OverlapNet.
 * PADLoC reduces the number of false positives better than the other methods.

+## Conclusion-
+PADLoC is highly effective in detecting loop closures, especially when trained and tested on similar datasets.
+It performs well across different datasets, showing its robustness and effectiveness in loop closure detection for autonomous driving applications.

+## Efficiency-
+PADLoC uses much less memory (about one-third) compared to DCP, indicating it is less complex and more efficient in terms of memory usage.
+It processes point clouds quickly, making it suitable for real-time applications in autonomous driving and other areas where rapid and efficient processing is crucial.